-Oracle’s free and open source offering VirtualBox is an excellent virtualization tool, specially for desktop operating systems.
+Oracle’s free and open-source offering VirtualBox is an excellent virtualization tool, especially for desktop operating systems.
 I prefer using it over VMWare Workstation in Linux, another virtualization tool.

 You can use virtualization software like VirtualBox for installing and using another operating system within a virtual machine.

 You can also use VirtualBox for installing another Linux distribution within your current Linux system.
 Actually, this is what I use it for.
 If I hear about a nice Linux distribution, instead of installing it on a real system, I test it on a virtual machine.
 It’s more convenient when you just want to try out a distribution before making a decision about installing it on your actual computer.

 In this beginner’s tutorial, I’ll show you various ways of installing Oracle VirtualBox on Ubuntu and other Debian-based distributions.

 Installing VirtualBox on Ubuntu and Debian-based Linux distributions

 The installation methods mentioned here should also work for other Debian- and Ubuntu-based Linux distributions such as Linux Mint, elementary OS, etc.

 Method 1: Install VirtualBox from Ubuntu Repository